ContextLab/experimental-psychology/labs/birthday_lab.md

   - How might you formally study and/or test your new hypothesis (if appropriate)?

 Plan with your group how to briefly communicate your approach and findings to the class.

+# \emoji{birthday-cake} Closing discussion points

+Consider what you and your classmates have learned from the birthday data we've collected in this lab.
+Think about how the conclusions about "matching" between students might compare if we had instead collected data about one or more of the the following:

+  - Street numbers (digits only) of a childhood residence
+  - "Randomly" (privately) chosen numbers between 1 and 100
+  - Favorite colors
+  - Favorite foods
+  - Last digit of childhood phone number or zip code

+Finally, think about how the questions we've considered in this lab might compare to higher-level questions about psychology.
+For example:

+  - Are people better at remembering other people's names or their faces?
+  - What makes some movies scary (or funny, sad, exciting, engaging, etc.)?
+  - How many things can people think about simultaneously?
+  - How effectively can two people communicate if they don't share any common languages?
+  - Do all people have the same basic set of feelings and emotions?
+  - Can people learn to get better at learning?

+In other words: how might you turn high-level *qualitative* questions about abstract aspects of the human mind (or the human experience) into *quantitative* questions that we can turn into formal, testable, hypotheses?
+Are there general strategies we can use, or is every question unique?
+Can "anything" be quantified or turned into a testable question, or are there limits to what we can ask scientifically?